TIBCOSoftware/dovetail/README.md

 <br/>

-Developing blockchain solutions with today’s technology is challenging, given the lack of tooling and standardization.
+Developing blockchain solutions with today’s technology is challenging given the lack of tooling and standardization.
 Project Dovetail™ by TIBCO LABS™ addresses these issues by providing a graphical interface for modeling smart contracts, making them easier to write, visualize, test, and audit, all without deep programming experience.

 Logic is abstracted from low-level code, and contracts can be deployed into different blockchain stacks with little or no change.
 On-chain and off-chain computation can become more seamless, time to market is improved, and the risk of technology lock-in is reduced.
 Project Dovetail makes your smart contracts smarter.